achimoraites/achimoraites.github.io/src/routes/blog/angular-types-of-modules.md

 image: test.jpg
 slug: angular-types-of-modules
 subtitle: Improve the scalabillity of your Angular project by using the module type pattern!
-title: Types of Modules in Angular - Achilles Blog
+title: Types of Modules in Angular
 url: https://achimoraites.github.io/blog/angular-types-of-modules
 ---